Paid editors improve your work

 Students will contact me a day before their deadline and I’ll have to stay up all night

 Taekema only focuses on the quality of the writing, so she keeps her fee low – though she may raise her prices ‘now that I have had so much positive feedback from people’.
 For Dan Rawle, who lives in Leiden but has customers at the RUG, the pricing depends on how many words he has to correct and when the deadline is.
-A thousand words delivered within a week is fifteen euros, but two thousand in a day is forty euros.
+A thousand words delivered within a week is seven euros and fifty cents, but two thousand in a day is forty euros.
 ‘Students will contact me a day before their deadline and I’ll have to stay up all night, so then I charge more.’

 Charlie Robinson-Jones, a linguistics master student and co-founder of editing company ThinkDippy, offers a proofreading service for 9.90 per thousand words.
 Copy editing costs 13.90 and ‘substantive editing’ goes for 17.90.
 The latter includes improving the paragraph construction, presentation, and checking for technical accuracy.
 His clients are mainly PhD students.